 - Devise, fabricate, and assemble new or modified mechanical components for products such as industrial machinery or equipment, and measuring instruments.

-Qualities of a Mechanical Engineering Technician
+What a Mechanical Engineering Technician Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.